One man, one vote: History

 The phrase surged in English-language usage around 1880, thanks in part to British trade unionist George Howell, who used the phrase "one man, one vote" in political pamphlets.
 During the mid-to-late 20th-century period of decolonisation and the struggles for national sovereignty, this phrase became widely used in developing countries where majority populations sought to gain political power in proportion to their numbers.
 The slogan was notably used by the anti-apartheid movement during the 1980s, which sought to end white minority rule in South Africa.
 (Note: Attributed to multiple sources:)

 In the United States, the "one person, one vote" principle was invoked in a series of cases by the Warren Court in the 1960s during the height of related civil rights activities.
 (Note: Attributed to multiple sources:) (Note: Justice Douglas, Gray v.
 Sanders (1963): "The conception of political equality from the Declaration of Independence, to Lincoln's Gettysburg Address, to the Fifteenth, Seventeenth, and Nineteenth Amendments can mean only one thing—one person, one vote.")

 By the second half of the 20th century, many states had neglected to redistrict for decades, because their legislatures were dominated by rural interests.
 But during the 20th century, population had increased in urban, industrialized areas.
 In addition to applying the Equal Protection Clause of the constitution, the U.S. Supreme Court majority opinion (5–4) led by Chief Justice Earl Warren in Reynolds v.
 Sims (1964) ruled that state legislatures, unlike the U.S. Congress, needed to have representation in both houses that was based on districts containing roughly equal populations, with redistricting as needed after the decennial censuses.
 Some states had established an upper house based on an equal number of representatives to be elected from each county, modelled after the US Senate.
 Because of changes following industrialization and urbanization, most population growth had been in cities, and the bicameral state legislatures gave undue political power to rural counties.
 In the 1964 Wesberry v.
 Sanders decision, the U.S. Supreme Court declared that equality of voting—one person, one vote—means that "the weight and worth of the citizens' votes as nearly as is practicable must be the same".
 They ruled that states must draw federal congressional districts containing roughly equal represented populations.

-Each democracy is different, due to historical quirks that have favoured those in power at the time.